-Get Relevant Certifications
+Get Relevant Cloud Security Certifications

 Pursuing a bachelor’s degree can be a good start — but not having a degree shouldn’t keep you from trying to get a foot in the door.
 “There are so many online educational resources these days that all you really need is motivation,” Grant explains.
 “Some of these are free, so there is really no excuse for not trying your best.
 Achieving certifications can get you to entry-level jobs and that’s really all you need.”

-Several certifications can help you demonstrate your expertise in cloud computing and security.
+A cloud security certification can help you demonstrate your expertise in cloud computing and security.
 Certifications like the Certified Cloud Security Professional (CCSP) and the Certified Information Systems Security Professional (CISSP) can help you stand out in a competitive marketplace, while adaptability and attention to detail will help you get things done, according to Grunwald.

-Other popular certifications for cloud security engineers include:
+Other popular cloud security certifications include: